FloatSheep/mumu-cover/README.md

 Fifth, Edit `Administrators` and `Users(Your name)`

-Last, Change their permissions to read only
+Last, Change other folders of the permissions to read only

 # 中文版